 In the environment tab, click on the Import Data button.
 Choose the "From Excel" option.
-Go into Class Data folder and choose the LOGSTC1.xlsx file.
-Make sure the box next to First Row as Names is checked, and click Import.
+Go to the folder where the data file is located and choose the file name.
+If there are variable names stored as column names, make sure the box next to First Row as Names is checked, and click Import.